How can I customize the Readwise to Obsidian Export?

 To begin customizing your export, head to the Obsidian Export page from your Readwise Dashboard.

-At a high level, each component of the export has a "template" using the Jinja2 templating language.
+Each component of the export has a "template" using the Jinja2 templating language.
 The explanations below should illustrate how customization works, and give some useful examples.

 Page Title